 ***Remember: mouth breathe anytime during the burpees or the nose breaths and your workout is over!***

 Why nose breathing?

 Well, it kickstarts your belly breathing and gets that diaphragm functioning at full capacity.
 Not only will you be pulling more air in, you’ll feel calmer and in more control during the workout itself.

 Additionally, deep diaphragmatic breathing stabilizes your hips and spine for more powerful, efficient, injury free running.

 Additionally, you’ll learn that when it comes to speed and intensity you always have a choice.

 As soon as those legs burn and the sweat stings the eyes, you’ll want to open your mouth wide and suck in air for all your worth.
 But like the big wave surfer who gets pulled under for a while, there’s another and better way to fighting the wave.
 It’s called not fighting the wave.

 So how slow easy and efficient can your burpees be?
 How slow steady and deep can your nose breathing be while doing burpees?
 The slower the two are, the calmer and more relaxed you are, and the more recovery you sneak in between what would otherwise be a crushing burpee set.

 Practice our Burpee Breath ladder workout once a week and you’ll more easily connect your breathing with your movement and master your panic levels the next time you hit defcon five.
 Your breathing and running cadence will also effortlessly link the next time you lace up, lifting you to a more calming, efficient, and dare we say transcendent running experience!
-Further, your now stronger engaged hip-stabilizing diaphgram will ensure many more miles of efficient pain free running for years to come.
+Further, your now stronger engaged hip-stabilizing diaphragm will ensure many more miles of efficient pain-free running for years to come.